StreamLTS: Query-based Temporal-Spatial LiDAR Fusion for Cooperative Object Detection: Experiment

 To evaluate the our proposed framework on the TA-COOD task, we generate two new datasets OPV2Vt and DairV2Xt based on the widely-used dataset OPV2V~\cite{Xu2022opv2v} and DairV2X~\cite{Yu2022dairv2x}, which are curated specifically for cooperative object detection that does not consider the sub-frame time asychrony of sensors.

-\textbf{OPV2Vt} (\cref{fig:opv2vt}): The orignal OPV2V dataset is generated by the simulator CARLA~\cite{carla}.
+\textbf{OPV2Vt} (\cref{fig:opv2vt}): The orignal OPV2V dataset is simulated by CARLA~\cite{carla}.
 It contains about 12K frames of data in 73 scenes.
-We interpolate the meta data of OPV2V to generate ten intermediate locations for each object and sensor inside one frame, which leads to ten sub-frames (0.01s) in each scan frame (0.1s) of LiDARs.
-We then replay all sub-frames to generate data with more fine-grained dynamics in each scan frame.
-Since these sub-frames are synchronized, we randomly drop the data of several beginning sub-frames (1 to 5) for each scan sequence and joint every consecutive 10 sub-frames as a full LiDAR scan to simulate the ticking time asynchrony.
+We interpolate the meta data of OPV2V to generate ten intermediate locations for each object and sensor inside one frame, which leads to ten sub-frames (0.01s) in each scan frame (0.1s).
+We then replay all sub-frames to generate data with more fine-grained dynamics.
+Since these sub-frames are synchronized, we randomly drop the data of several beginning sub-frames for each scan sequence and joint every consecutive 10 sub-frames as a full LiDAR scan to simulate the ticking time asynchrony.
 For each jointed frame data, we use the BBoxes of the last sub-frame as ground-truth.
-One frame of data is shown in \cref{fig:opv2vt}.
+More details can be found in Appendix A. One frame of data is shown in \cref{fig:opv2vt}.
 The evaluation detection range is set to $[-140.8, 140.8]m$, $[-38.4, 38.4]m$, and $[-3.0, 1.0]m$ for x-, y- and z-axis, respectively.

-\textbf{DairV2Xt} (\cref{fig:dairv2x}): The real dataset DairV2X is captured with one CAV and one CI at several intersections.
-To generate the globally time-aligned BBoxes, we first refine the point cloud alignment between the CAV and the CI to decouple the bounding box misalignment caused by localization errors and asynchronized capturing times.
-In each sequence, we select the frame where CAV is closest to CI as the global reference coordinate $O_{ref}$, and then register sequentially the point clouds of CAV of other frames to $O_{ref}$.
-During registration, dynamic points are moved via the BBox annotations.
-Based on the registration, we obtain a global merged and down-sampled point cloud, to which the CI point clouds are then registered to obtain the relative location to $O_{ref}$.
-With the corrected sensor poses in each frame, the annotated objects are transformed from the local sensor coordinate to the globally aligned coordinate $O_{ref}$ and frame-wisely aligned to the object trajectories.
+\textbf{DairV2Xt} (\cref{fig:dairv2x}): The original DairV2X is captured with one CAV and one CI at intersections.
+To generate the globally time-aligned BBoxes, we first refine the point cloud alignment between the CAV and the CI to decouple the BBox misalignment caused by localization errors and asynchronized capturing times.
+In each sequence, we select the point cloud of the CAV in the sequence where the location of the CAV is closest to CI as the global reference $O_{ref}$, and then register sequentially the point clouds of both CAV and CI in other frames to $O_{ref}$.
+With the corrected sensor poses, the annotated objects are transformed from the local sensor coordinate to the globally aligned coordinate $O_{ref}$ and frame-wisely aligned to the object trajectories.
 By interpolation, we generate the ground-truth BBoxes that are aligned to the scan end $t_{aligned}$ in each frame.
-The detection range at y- and z-axis is the same as OPV2Vt.
+More details can be found in Appendix B. The detection range at y- and z-axis is the same as OPV2Vt.
 The range for x-axis is set to $[-102.4, 102.4]m$.